jordwalke/reactapp/README.md

   > A sample project and fast build system for developing with React and commonJS modules.
   > </h4>

-**Non-goals**:
-  - To use packager X, web server Y, module loader Z, build system Q.
-  - These technologies are implementation details of reactapp.

 **Goals**:
   - Rapidly build/develop React applications using commonJS/npm.
   - Hit refresh to load new experience **instantly**.